Home Recipes Easy Meatballs in Tomato Soup Recipe

 5. Meanwhile, bring the meatball mixture to a boil and then reduce the heat to low and simmer uncovered for 25 minutes.

-6. Drain the potatoes and add to the meatball mixtures and cook for a further 5 to 10 minutes or until everything is fully cooked through.
+6. Drain the potatoes, add to the meatball mixtures, and cook for a further 5 to 10 minutes or until everything is fully cooked through.

 7. Serve in a large bowl with some fresh parsley and a few slices of a breadstick or dinner rolls.